curtischong/kaggle-solutions/content/competitions/Google QUEST Q&A Labeling.md

 		- kaggle sorts your predictions (decreasing yhat)
 			- the yhat you predict is just used to sort all the test rows
 		- we now have an ordered array of [questionId, rank]
-			- the rank is just the index of that questionId in the array
+			- the rank is just used to sort all the questionIds
-		- we now run spearman's correlation of this array AGAINST kaggle's rank of this array
+		- we now run spearman's correlation of this array AGAINST kaggle's ordering of this array
 	- since there are 30 columns, kaggle does it 30 times^
 	- The final score is the average of all 30 of these spearman correlations
-- A common approach was to treat it as a binary classification problem, cause the better you can predict each row's score, the more accurate it's rank will be
+- A common approach was to treat it as a [[binary classification]] problem, cause the better you can predict each row's score, the more accurate it's rank will be
 - IMPORATANT NOTE:
 	- these target variables can have duplicate values (since they were evaluated against a rubric, not against each other)
 	- many of these targets only had 4 distinct values
 		- 0, 1/3, 2/3, 1
 	- so ppl in the competition talked about "thresholding" their predictions (and treating it as a classification problem, rather than a regression or even a ranking problem)
-	- why does making it discrete matter? doesn't spearman corr only care about rank?
+	- why does making it discrete matter? doesn't [[Spearman's correlation Coefficient]] only care about rank?
-		- no. cause [[Spearman's correlation Coefficient]] REALLY CARES if two items have have same score vs if one is a bit higher than other
+		- no. cause spearman correlation IS DIFFERENT if two items have have same score vs if one is a bit higher than other
 ## Summary
 - There were A LOT OF THE TOP KAGGLE GRANDMASTERS IN THIS COMPETITION.
 	- so the solutions are very high quality